kacygrine-cell/grineos-app/README.md

 - Portfolio alignment scoring with transparent penalties

 into a unified decision framework.

-GrineOS is not a trading system or an optimizer  It is a decision framework for capital allocation.
+GrineOS is not a trading system or an optimizer.
+It is a decision framework for capital allocation.
 ## Why GrineOS Exists

-Capital allocation today is fragmented.
+Capital allocation today lacks a consistent framework.

 - Market regimes are identified inconsistently
 - Allocation decisions are often discretionary or opaque